CrowdDotDev/crowd.dev/README.md

 - Create issues every time you feel something is missing or goes wrong.
 - Upvote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within roadmap.

-If you would like to contribute to the development of the project **please reach out first** (e.g. via Discord).
+If you would like to contribute to the development of the project, you can [book a contributor onboarding call](https://cal.com/team/CrowdDotDev/contributor-onboarding).

 All contributions are highly appreciated. 🙏